Do Fall Protection Harnesses Have a Defined Expiration Date?

 A Five Step Procedure for Harness Inspection

-Here are the five steps you should follow in doing a formal inspection.
+Below are the five steps you should follow in doing a formal inspection.

-- Inspect all webbing and stitching
+1. Inspect all webbing and stitching

-You’re checking for cuts, fraying, pulled or broken threads, abrasions, excessive wear, altered or missing straps, burns, UV damage, and heat and chemical exposures.
+- You’re checking for cuts, fraying, pulled or broken threads, abrasions, excessive wear, altered or missing straps, burns, UV damage, and heat and chemical exposures.
 Starting at one end of a webbing length, grasp the webbing with hands eight inches apart and flex the fabric.
 This can expose any defects not seen with the webbing in a straight alignment.

-- Inspect all metal or plastic components of the harness
+2. Inspect all metal or plastic components of the harness

-All harness buckles should work freely, engaging and disengaging fully and smoothly.
+- All harness buckles should work freely, engaging and disengaging fully and smoothly.
 Depending on the model harness you use, make sure each type of buckle, including a quick connect buckle, is functioning properly.

-The D-ring should not be cracked, deformed, or otherwise damaged.
+- The D-ring should not be cracked, deformed, or otherwise damaged.

-- Inspect all load indicators
+3. Inspect all load indicators

-Load indicators are sections of the harness webbing that are folded over and stitched securely.
+- Load indicators are sections of the harness webbing that are folded over and stitched securely.
 Ripped stitching, even if only partially separated, is an indicator that the harness has been subjected to a fall and is no longer providing adequate protection.
 Remove the harness from service immediately.
 Mark it as unusable until such time as it can be destroyed.

-- Inspect all labels
+4. Inspect all labels

-To fully pass inspection, labels must be present and readable.
+- To fully pass inspection, labels must be present and readable.
 Make sure the unique identifier for the harness is legible so that it can be marked properly on the log sheet.

-- Complete All Inspection Documentation
+5. Complete All Inspection Documentation

-A formal inspection is not done until the paper work is filled out.
+- A formal inspection is not done until the paper work is filled out.
 Create a log sheet if necessary, covering all the check points for the harness you use.

-Many suppliers, like MSA Safety, can furnish you with a complete, fully itemized inspection log for each model they sell.
+- Many suppliers, like MSA Safety, can furnish you with a complete, fully itemized inspection log for each model they sell.
 Your log should have a place to enter condition codes, overall assessment scores, and room for the inspector to make comments.

 It’s common for safety harnesses to experience normal wear and tear; just be sure that it is in safe condition before you use it.

-Is there a chance that your safety equipment is compromised?
+- Is there a chance that your safety equipment is compromised?
 If so, replace it.

-Is there a chance that your safety harness has been involved in a fall?
+- Is there a chance that your safety harness has been involved in a fall?
 If so, replace it.

 Everyone in your organization who uses fall protection equipment must know that a safety harness needs to be replaced if it fails an inspection for any reason.

 Making the Final Decision

 Ultimately, the decision to retire a safety harness is up to you, once you’ve clearly evaluated the effectiveness of the harness.
 However, when you invest in high-quality fall protection equipment, such as the line we have at KwikSafety, you may get many more years – and jobs – out of the equipment.